West prods Iran to speed up cooperation with IAEA inquiry

 The United States, the European Union and others welcomed at a meeting of the International Atomic Energy Agency signs that Iran has begun engaging with the IAEA inquiry but they also made clear Tehran must do much more to fully address their concerns.

-U.S. officials say it is vital for Iran to resolve the IAEA's questions if parallel negotiations between Tehran and the United States, France, Germany, Britain, China and Russia on long-term accord are to succeed.
+U.S. officials say it is vital for Iran to resolve the IAEA's questions if parallel negotiations between Tehran and the United States, France, Germany, Britain, China and Russia on long-term settlement are to succeed.
 Those talks aim to set verifiable, civilian limits to Iran's nuclear activity and end punitive international sanctions imposed on Tehran.
-The IAEA has long been investigating suspicions that Iran may have coordinated efforts to process uranium, test explosives and revamp a ballistic missile cone in a way suitable for a nuclear warhead.
-Iran says the allegations are false but has offered to help clarify them since pragmatist Hassan Rouhani took office as Iranian president last year.

-Iran's envoy to the IAEA made clear his view that this would take some time: "These issues are very complicated.
-Everything should be done in due course," Reza Najafi told reporters.

 The EU - which groups three of the six powers seeking to negotiate a settlement to a decade-old dispute with Iran over its nuclear programme - noted that "some" progress had been made in the separate talks between Iran and the IAEA.